stackbit-projects/my-business-6b0c6/src/pages/index.md

     features:
       - title: Mentoring
         content: >
-          I will help in setting the direction to success through advice, motivation, support, coaching and provide resources to train you to achieve your goals.
+          We will help set the direction to success through advice, motivation, support, coaching and provide resources to train you to achieve your goals.
         actions:
           - label: See Writing Samples
             url: /faq